akalnay/Determination/ReadMe.md

 # Determination #
 The objective of the `Determination` library is to provide determinism to unit tests.
-[Wikipedia](https://en.wikipedia.org/wiki/Main_Page) defines a deterministic algorithm as an [*algorithm which, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states*](https://en.wikipedia.org/wiki/Deterministic_algorithm).
+[Wikipedia](https://en.wikipedia.org/wiki/Main_Page) defines a deterministic algorithm as [*an algorithm which, given a particular input, will always produce the same output, with the underlying machine always passing through the same sequence of states*](https://en.wikipedia.org/wiki/Deterministic_algorithm).

 Good unit tests are repeatable, they always produce the same results from a fixed set of inputs.
-Intuitively, this makes a lot of sense but can be challenging to achieve in real practice: for example programming logic that depends on a current date or time might give different results as the current date or time changes.
+Intuitively, this makes a lot of sense but it can be challenging to achieve in real practice: for example programming logic that depends on a current date or time might give different results as the current date or time changes.
 That might be desirable for a software program, however it is not so for testing it; tests need to be consistent and therefore can't depend on the current date or time.

+In addition to being repeatable, unit tests are also expected to run quickly.
+This is also a challenge when dealing with dates and times because sometimes a program may willfully introduce a delay on the execution of its logic.
+The problem here is that while the delay may be needed for the execution of a given algorithm, that delay will also cause a test to slowdown to what may become an unaccetable level.
+For example, if a program introduces a 1 second delay for the execution of a loop, and the loop is expected to have 60 iterations, now the tests for that logic will be one minute slower.
+And if there are multiple iterations of the test because of trying different combinations of testing parameters, then the slowdown will be an order of magnitude greater than that.

-Solving this challenge might seem easy at first:  just provide the real date-time to the actual software, and substitute the value with a pre-defined one when running unit tests.
-That solution works for many cases, but not all:  sometimes a test might need the date-time being used to be more like the real thing, for example when testing the passage of time.
+Solving these challenges might seem easy at first:  just provide the real date-time to the actual software, and substitute the value with a pre-defined one when running unit tests.
+That solution works for many cases, but not all:  sometimes a test might need the date-time being used to be more like the real thing, and multiple *"current date-time"* values will be needed.

 Other examples of values that are non-deterministic are [`Globally Unique Identifiers`](https://en.wikipedia.org/wiki/Universally_unique_identifier) and values that are generated through randomization.